 Harry Berezin joined Remcho, Johansen & Purcell in August 2012 as an associate.
-Mr. Berezin represents clients in government and constitutional litigation and advises clients on compliance with the full panoply of campaign finance, lobbying, ethics, and conflict of interest laws.
-Mr. Berezin also focuses on state and local redistricting issues.
+Mr. Berezin advises clients in drafting and qualifying initiatives and referenda on the state and local level and represents both proponents and opponents of ballot measures in related litigation.
+He also advises clients on compliance with the full panoply of campaign finance, lobbying, ethics, and conflict of interest laws.
+Mr. Berezin also focuses on state and local redistricting issues and represents clients in government and constitutional litigation.

 Mr. Berezin is a graduate of the University of Pennsylvania (B.A., summa cum laude, 2005) and Stanford Law School (J.D., 2011).
 He was admitted to the California Bar in 2011.